nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 ### <a id="foldLeft"></a>Passing state: `foldLeft`

-What if you need the way you handle events to depend on various factors, in a way that's more complex than what `flatMap` allows?
+What if you need the way you handle events to depend on various factors, in a way that’s more complex than what `flatMap` allows?

 In imperative languages, a common task is to iterate through an